 The capital account is part of a country's balance of payments.
-It measures financial transactions that don't currently affect a country's income, production, or savings.
-Their value is based on what they are expected to produce in the future.
+It measures financial transactions that affect a country's future income, production, or savings.
+An example is a foreigner's purchase of a U.S. copyright to a song, book, or film.
+Its value is based on what it will produce in the future.
 The Federal Reserve calls these transactions non-produced, nonfinancial assets.

 In the United States, the Bureau of Economic Analysis measures capital account transactions.
-The capital accounts transactions are difficult to measure.
-They don't show up in the BEA's regular reports.
+The capital accounts transactions are large and irregular.
+They are difficult to measure because they don't show up in the BEA's regular reports.

 The capital account includes international transfers of ownership.
 An example is a purchase of a foreign trademark by a U.S. company.
 A similar example is a U.S. oil company’s acquisition of drilling rights to an overseas location.

 The capital account has two main subaccounts:

-1. Acquisition and Disposal of Non-produced, Non-financial Assets: This measures the purchase and sale of two types of assets: tangible and intangible assets.
-Tangible assets include the rights to natural resources, such as mineral rights, electromagnetic spectrum, and offshore drilling rights.
+1. Acquisition and Disposal of Non-produced, Non-financial Assets.
+This measures the purchase and sale of two types of assets: tangible and intangible assets.
+Tangible assets include the rights to natural resources, such as mineral rights, parts of the electromagnetic spectrum, and offshore drilling rights.

 Intangible assets include patents, copyrights, and trademarks.
 They also include franchises and leases.
 An example is the receipts of United States-based sports leagues to establish franchises in Canada.
 It also includes U.S. State Department receipts for the sale of land in London.
 Another example is payments made to buy the rights to negotiate with foreign athletes.